MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-server-to-server-authentication-in-sharepoint.md

 description: "Summary: Learn how to configure server-to-server authentication when you share service applications across SharePoint Server 2016 and SharePoint 2013 publishing and consuming farms."
 ---

-# Configure server-to-server authentication between publishing and consuming farms
+# Configure OAuth when User Profile Service Application is published

- **Summary:** Learn how to configure server-to-server authentication when you share service applications across SharePoint Server 2016 and SharePoint 2013 publishing and consuming farms.
+ **Summary:** Learn how to configure OAuth when you share service applications across SharePoint Server 2016 and SharePoint 2013 publishing and consuming farms.

-To enable a web application or an application service to request a resource from a web application on another farm on behalf of a user, you must configure server-to-server authentication between the farms.
-A few examples of SharePoint Server processes that use server-to-server authentication are as follows:
+When a farm consumes the User Profile Service Application of another farm, it will issue requests using OAuth protocol on behalf of the user for some features:

 - Follow a document on a Team Sites web application when a user's personal site is located on a My Sites web application.
 The Team Sites web application makes a request of the My Sites web application on behalf of the user.